software-mansion/setup-scarb/README.md

 # Install Scarb

-Sets up [Scarb] in your GitHub Actions workflow.
+Sets up [Scarb] in your GitHub Actions workflow supporting caching out of the box.

 ## Example workflow